Jump to ↓

 Compare call center software from top providers

-Call routing rules can be based on factors like:
+Call routing rules and strategies are influenced by factors like:

 • Current or predicted call volumes